 We entered the ideas competition sponsored by the National Trust for Historic Preservation that asked the community to think of ways to adaptively reuse the derelict Philip Johnson-designed 1964 World's Fair New York State Pavilion.
 This pavilion is located in Queens Flushing Meadow Park near the US Open Tennis courts and the Queens Museum.
-It is prime real estate for park-goers and as a beacon on the horizon it is for passer-bys as well.
+It is

 The New York State Pavilion would become a place to focus on community issues through the arts and sciences with a special focus on finding solutions to problems for urban areas created by Climate Change.
 We fill this is a nod to the global reach and excitement of the original 1964 World's Fair yet re-envisioned for today.
-(A selection of the entries will be on Exhibition at the Queens Museum in late summer 2016).

 All content © Fete Nature Architecture